InjectiveLabs/docs/source/includes/_derivatives_spec.md

 | makerFeeAssetData     | `orderType`             | bytes   | The bytes-encoded order type, see [below](/#order-types) for available order types.                                                                   |
 | takerFeeAssetData     | `triggerPrice`          | bytes   | The bytes-encoded trigger price for stop limit orders, stop loss orders and take profit orders.
 Empty for regular limit orders.                       |

-In a given perpetual market specified by `marketID`, an order encodes the willingness to purchase `quantity` contracts in a given direction \(long or short\) at a specified contract price `contractPrice` using a specified amount of `margin` of base currency as collateral.
+In a given perpetual market specified by `marketID`, an order encodes the willingness to purchase `quantity` contracts in a given direction \(long or short\) at a specified executed price `executionPrice` using a specified amount of `margin` of base currency as collateral.

 ### Order Types

-There are 5 different types of orders noted in the `makerFeeAssetData` field.
+There are 6 different types of orders noted in the `makerFeeAssetData` field.

 1. **Limit Order**: Regular Order to create a position with given quantity and contractPrice. (`makerFeeAssetData = 0`)
 2. **Stop Limit Order Profit Direction**: Limit order with given quantity and contractPrice that becomes only valid after the indexPrice has moved towards profit and is now at least the trigger price, i.e., for a Long indexPrice ≥ triggerPrice and for a Short indexPrice ≤ triggerPrice. (`makerFeeAssetData = 1`)
 3. **Stop Limit Order Loss Direction**: Limit order with given quantity and contractPrice that becomes only valid after the indexPrice has moved towards loss and is now at least the trigger price, i.e., for a Long indexPrice ≤ triggerPrice and for a Short indexPrice ≥ triggerPrice. (`makerFeeAssetData = 2`)
 4. **Stop Loss Order**: Order to close an existing position once the trigger price is reached towards the loss direction. (`makerFeeAssetData = 3`)
 5. **Take Profit Order**: Order to close an existing position once the trigger price is reached towards the profit direction. (`makerFeeAssetData = 4`)
-6. **Close Order**: Order to close an existing position with given entryPrice (which is closePrice actually). (`makerFeeAssetData = 5`)
+6. **Close Order**: Order to close an existing position with the given executionPrice, i.e., the closePrice. (`makerFeeAssetData = 5`)

 ## Isolated and Cross Margin